 - f) Continuous Data Protection (CDP): This type of backup continuously captures changes to the data, allowing for more granular recovery point objectives (RPO). - g) Synthetic Full Backup: This is a process in which a full backup is synthesized by taking an initial full backup and combining it with subsequent incremental backups. - 4 Copies should be encrypted and stored in a dedicated space with limited access to the organization's network and no Internet access.
-Copies should cover at least the period before and after each configuration change, patch upload, etc.; - The correctness of backup and recovery should be tested at regular intervals and in the event of major changes to the ICT architecture; - Procedures should be developed for making and storing data backups in a different location (outside the facilities belonging to the institution), the loss of which may disrupt or prevent the functioning of the institution's ICT infrastructure. - 10-2.
-The financial sector institution establishes, maintains, and effectively implements plans for emergency response, backup operations, and post-disaster recovery for organizational ICT systems to ensure the availability of critical information resources and continuity of operations in emergency situations. - 10-3.
-The financial sector institution prevents or reduces the consequences of events originating from physical and environmental threats such as fire, flood, earthquake, explosion, civil unrest, toxic waste, environmental emissions and other forms of natural disaster or disaster caused by human beings.
+Copies should cover at least the period before and after each configuration change, patch upload, etc.; - The correctness of backup and recovery should be tested at regular intervals and in the event of major changes to the ICT architecture; - Procedures should be developed for making and storing data backups in a different location (outside the facilities belonging to the institution), the loss of which may disrupt or prevent the functioning of the institution's ICT infrastructure.

+20-2.
+The institution establishes, maintains, and effectively implements plans for emergency response, backup operations, and post-disaster recovery for organizational information systems to ensure the availability of critical information resources and continuity of operations in emergency situations.

-A financial sector institution's readiness for business continuity should include:
+An institution's readiness for business continuity should include:

-- 1 Implementation of information processing facilities (network devices, servers, other critical devices) with redundancy sufficient to meet availability requirements; - 2 Performing Business Impact Analysis and risk assessment to identify critical processes and resources (data, ICT systems, facilities, devices, employees, third part suppliers/services, etc.); - 3 Developing a business continuity strategy that involves using own or an external Disaster Recovery Center (e.g., public cloud); - 4 Organizing a response structure; - 5 Preparing warning and communication plan/procedures; - 6 Creating business continuity plans and procedures; - 7 Testing business continuity plans and procedures; - 8 Continuous improvement.
+- 1 Implementation of information processing facilities (network devices, servers, other critical devices) with redundancy sufficient to meet availability requirements; - 2 Performing Business Impact Analysis and risk assessment to identify critical processes and resources (data, ICT systems, facilities, devices, employees, third party suppliers/services, etc.); - 3 Developing a business continuity strategy that involves using own or an external Disaster Recovery Center (e.g., public cloud); - 4 Organizing a response structure; - 5 Preparing warning and communication plan/procedures; - 6 Creating business continuity plans and procedures; - 7 Testing business continuity plans and procedures; - 8 Continuous improvement.